Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

 \subsection{Measures of economic complexity}

-As mentioned, the country- and product-specific measures of diversity and ubiquity bear some relation to what measures of economic complexity - such as the economic complexity index (ECI) - aim to achieve.
-Indeed, the first papers on economic complexity note a high degree of correlation ($R^2 > 0.6$) between the ECI of countries and their diversity (Hidalgo and Hausmann 2009) as well as an inverse relationship between ubiquity and product complexity; the heart of economic complexity is encapsulating information on the ubiquity of products a country specializes in into a single number, whose informativeness far exceeds diversity alone as a predictor of future growth and an estimator of the capabilities held by an economy. \\

-Briefly summarized, the intuition behind the ECI is this: the complexity of a country is the average complexity of the products it specializes in, and the complexity of the product is the average complexity of countries which specialize in it.
-As such, the most complex countries are the ones which export complex products; and the most complex products are the ones exported by the most complex countries.
-These statements are encapsulated by the following pair of iterative equations (Hidalgo and Hausmann 2009), termed \it the Method of Reflections\normalfont, where $k_{c,N}$ and $k_{p,N}$ denote the ECI and PCI for country $c$ and product $p$ after the $N$th iteration, $M$ remains the country-product matrix, and $k_{c,0}$ and $k_{p,0}$ diversity and ubiquity for country $c$ and product $p$ respectively:
+At its core, the ECI aims to compress the dimensionality of diversity-ubiquity data by combining information on the diversity of a country's exports with the ubiquity of its exported products.
+This is encapsulated by the following pair of iterative equations (Hidalgo and Hausmann 2009), termed \it the Method of Reflections\normalfont, where $k_{c,N}$ and $k_{p,N}$ denote the ECI and PCI for country $c$ and product $p$ after the $N$th iteration, $M$ remains the country-product matrix, and $k_{c,0}$ and $k_{p,0}$ diversity and ubiquity for country $c$ and product $p$ respectively: